erwanlecarpentier/flatland/README.md

 - 'main.cfg' contains the main parameters of the simulation;
 - 'world.cfg' contains the map definition for the continuous environment.

-In order to introduce a new policy, modify the 'src/policy/todo.hpp' file.
-The policy classes are template classes that suppose a few methods to be implemented.

 The state space is composed with a position, a velocity and an orientation wrt the x axis of the continuous world.